-With up to 40% of a home’s energy for cooling or heating being lost (or gained) through windows, improving their thermal performance reduces energy
+With up to 40% of a home’s heating energy lost and up to 87% of its heat gained through windows*, improving their thermal performance reduces energy

 costs and Australia’s greenhouse gas emissions.
 Careful window selection and placement is also rightly viewed as a means of reducing demand